-These women in Northern Ghana were each illiterate when we found them just a few short years ago.
-Purchases of Ten by Three products enabled them to educate their daughters.
-Their daughters then helped them read and understand important things such as bank documents, enabling them to open bank accounts.
+These women in Northern Ghana were illiterate when we found them.
+Purchases of Ten by Three products enabled them to educate their daughters, who then helped them read and understand important documents so they could open bank accounts.

-Opening a savings a account, owning property and getting an education was unheard of for girls and women in this village prior to our partnership.
+Opening a savings account, owning property, and getting an education was unheard of for girls and women in this village prior to our partnership.

-Purchasing Ten by Three products stops the cycle of illiteracy and puts women like these and their daughters on the road to financial independence.
+Purchasing Ten by Three products stops the cycle of illiteracy and puts women and their daughters on the road to financial independence.

 You are looking at a basket middleman in Madagascar.
 She is upset because local artisans are using Ten by Three to leverage higher prices for their baskets.
 The basket you see is a new design introduced by Ten by Three.

-Local weavers who are not Ten by Three artisans copied the design and then demanded and received three times the normal market price from the middleman.
-This pressure on basket middlemen means even non-Ten by Three weavers benefit from our unique Prosperity Wages® model.
+Local weavers who are not Ten by Three artisans copied the design and then demanded (and received) 3X the normal market price.
+This pressure on middlemen means even those not weaving for us benefit from our unique Prosperity Wages® model.

-This is the impact poverty has had on conservation efforts in Madagascar.
-The cleared land was once home to a lush forest.
-Poverty forced villagers to cut down the trees to sell and burn the land to plant rice.
+Poverty has a huge impact on conservation efforts in Madagascar.
+This cleared land was once home to a lush forest.
+Poverty forced villagers to cut down the trees to sell the wood and burn the land to plant rice.

-The Ten by Three Prosperity Wage model makes it possible for our artisans to have an alternative way to earn income and no longer must turn to deforestation as a source of income.
+The Ten by Three Prosperity Wage model offers an alternative way to earn income.